verhovsky/books-futures-explained/src/6_future_example.md

 are two branches.
 The `basic_example` is this code, and the `basic_example_commented` is this example with extensive comments.

-> If you want to follow along as we go through, initalize a new cargo project
+> If you want to follow along as we go through, initialize a new cargo project
 > by creating a new folder and run `cargo init` inside it.
 Everything we write
 > here will be in `main.rs`